jkelvie/GuessThePrice-1/README.md

 ## Continuous Deployment
 ### Environment Rules
-We deploy to a dev lambda automatically with every change.
+We deploy to a dev lambda automatically with every commit to master.

 Additionally, we deploy to prod for tags that start with "prod-*".